ISA-tools/2isadoc/mzml2isa-galaxy/usage.rst

 Folder structure
 ----------------

-nmrml2isa only requires that you put all you nmrML and zipped raw files in the same folder, and parsing should work fine.
+For mzML files, mzml2isa only requires that you put all you files in the same folder, and parsing should work fine.
 Note that reference to RAW files is extracted from the mzML files, so if you plan to create an ISA archive after mzml2isa creates ISA files, don't forget to include those as well.